CleasbyCode/jzp/README.md

 ```
 To get access to and extract your embedded data file(s) using Linux, just rename the *.jpg* file extension
-to *.zip*, and then from the Linux Desktop, click the file icon to open/extract the ZIP contents.
+to *.zip*, and then from the Linux desktop, click the file icon to open/extract the ZIP contents.

 Second Linux option.
 From the terminal, use the commands: